genomicsclass/leanpub/manuscript/plots_to_avoid.md

 Nonetheless, as stated by the help file for the `pie` function:

-> Pie charts are a very bad way of displaying information.
+> "Pie charts are a very bad way of displaying information.
 The eye is good at judging linear measures and bad at judging relative areas.
-A bar chart or dot chart is a preferable way of displaying this type of data.
+A bar chart or dot chart is a preferable way of displaying this type of data."

 To see this, look at the figure above and try to determine the percentages just from looking at the plot.
+Unless the percentages are close to 25%, 50% or 75%, this is not so easy.
 Simply showing the numbers is not only clear, but also saves on printing costs.

 ```r